 If your water heater is old, and you have to call a plumber to fix the pipes, this may be a good time to just go ahead and get a new water heater.

-With nearly two decades of experience, Cole’s Plumbing is professionally qualified to install and service your home or business water heater.
-We have the right equipment, tools, and experience to do the job right.
-Please call us at (972) 704-3602 to discuss how we can help you safely get the most life and best performance out of your water heater.
+With two decades of experience, Cole’s Plumbing is professionally qualified to repair or replace your water heater – tank or tankless.
+We have the right equipment, tools, and experience to do the job right – at an affordable price.
+Call/text us at (972) 210-9033 or complete the Get an Estimate form with your water heater questions.